samchon/nestia-start/README.md

 npx nestia start <directory>
 ```

 For reference, this is a minimal boilerplate project concentrating only on [nestia](https://github.com/samchon/nestia) SDK generation.

-If you wanna much detailed boilerplate project even configured DB and Non-distruptive update system, visit [samchon/backend](https://github.com/samchon/backend) and create a new repository from that.
+If you wanna much detailed boilerplate project, visit [`@samchon/backend`](https://github.com/samchon/backend).